 I did.
-I believe most of us did and most of us still find difficult to explain themselves – find words that explain who they really are.
-Also, we are not very fluent at explaining to what extend we show and develop our unique talents and abilities.
+I believe most of us did and most of us still find it difficult to explain ourselves – it’s hard to find words that explain who we are at our core.
+Also, we are not very fluent at explaining to what extend we show and developing our unique talents and abilities.
 Rare people have a chance to do what we do best every day.
-The same goes for children, teens, and young adults who happen to choose professional direction in many cases after superficial and, above all, too short career counselling process.
+The same goes for children, teens, and young adults who happen to choose a professional direction in many cases after a superficial and, above all, too short career counseling process.

-Only “happy few” happen to escape this worst case scenario.
-I believe we can do better job by proposing early and circular career development activities because one of my “why”s is to see people using their talents more.
+Only “happy few” happen to escape this worst-case scenario.
+I believe we can do a better job by proposing early and circular career development activities because one of my “why”s is to see people using their talents more.

-I am at owe of richness and complexity of people.
+I am at owe richness and complexity of people.
 I appreciate subtleties and interplay of strengths.
 I happen to see it in others.
-Many of times, I tap intuitively into unique set of potentials of one person (child, teens, or adult) and every time I feel so amazed and enthusiastic about potential outcomes of this set of strengths.
+Many times, I tap intuitively into the unique set of potentials of one person (child, teens, or adult), and every time I feel so amazed and enthusiastic about the potential outcomes of this set of strengths.

 Have you ever intuitively felt the shining and aliveness of potential that one person is carrying inside himself/herself?
 You should try it.
 It feels so good to see other people’s light.

-But, I usually feel bitter sensation too when I realise this person’s professional life is far from what it should be, that their gifts remain out of action.
-Most of the time, in reality, these innate talents/potentials of theirs remain hidden not only to the others but also to themselves.
+But, I usually feel a bitter sensation too when I realize this person’s professional life is far from what it should be, that their gifts remain out of action.
+Most of the time, in reality, these innate talents/potentials of theirs remain hidden not only to others but also to themselves.

 Why don’t we use more our strengths?!

-Answer comes with this frustrating conclusion that present career counselling start too late in our lives.
-It should start more earlier and be taken more seriously if we want to see people unlocking their potentials and see less copycat careers in the world.
+The answer comes with this frustrating conclusion that present career counseling start too late in our lives.
+It should start more earlier and be taken more seriously if we want to see people unlock their potentials and see fewer copycat careers in the world.
 The jobs we happen to do more often, to use a metaphor I find the most illustrative, is us wearing oversized (or too tight) readymade suits most of the time.
-Some succeed to just to pay the bills and have food on their table, other are earning decent money but feel not that energised by what they do.
-Many believe that having a job that pays for everything is good enough.
+Some succeed just to pay the bills and have food on their table, others are earning decent money but feel not that energized by what they do.
+Many believe that having a job that pays for everything is a good enough life solution.

-This state-of the-art can be seen as result of not sufficient attention and lack of resources we give to early career exploration and career counselling.
-What helps children develop into self-actualised and productive members of society?
-What types of experiences prevent children from realising their potential?
-What are the critical time periods for intervention?
+This state-of-the-art can be seen as a result of not sufficient attention and lack of resources we give to early career exploration and career counseling.
+What helps children develop into self-actualized and productive members of society?
+What types of experiences prevent children from realizing their potential?
+What are the critical periods for intervention and guidance?
 What types of intervention give results?
-Why is it urgent to take care of career guidance more earlier in life?
+Why is it urgent to take care of career guidance earlier in life?